Political positions of Ted Cruz: Marijuana

 Cruz opposes the legalization of marijuana, but believes it should be decided at the state level.

-Net neutrality
+Technology

 Cruz opposes net neutrality regulations arguing that the Internet economy has flourished in the United States simply because it has remained largely free from government regulation.
 He believes regulating the Internet will stifle online innovation and create monopolies.
 He has expressed support for stripping the Federal Communications Commission (FCC) of its power under Section 706 of the Telecommunications Act of 1996, and opposes reclassifying internet service providers as common carriers under Title II of the Communications Act of 1934.

+In January, 2025, Cruz, along with senators Chris Murphy, Katie Britt, and Brian Schatz, introduced the Kids Off Social Media Act (KOSMA).
+In addition, the Act was co-sponsored by senators John Curtis, Peter Welch, John Fetterman, Ted Budd, Mark Warner, and Angus King.
+This Act would set a minimum age of 13 to use social media platforms and prevent social media companies from feeding "algorithmically-targeted" content to users under the age of 17.
+Cruz said of this, "Every parent I know is concerned about the online threats to kids—from predators to videos promoting self-harm, risky behavior, or low self-esteem.
+Many families have suffered due to Big Tech’s failure to take responsibility for its products.
+The Kids Off Social Media Act addresses these issues by supporting families in crisis and empowering teachers to better manage their classrooms".

+Cruz opposes regulating artificial intelligence (AI).
+In June 2025, he added text to a budget reconciliation bill to prevent states that enact regulations on AI from receiving federal funding for broadband projects.